conradakunga/Blog/_posts/2025-03-06-dapper-part-10-handling-cancellations.md

 In this manner, **we avoid wasting resources executing a query the client has canceled**.

 But having said that, it is important to think about **what** is being canceled and the **impact**.
 Our query is a `SELECT` query, so cancellation will have no impact.
 But what if it was a complex **insert** query with multiple steps?
 What would canceling before completion mean to the state of the system? **Whether to allow canceling at all and when to do so is subjective to the circumstances of the problem domain**.

+Cancellation is not unique to Dapper - the underlying ADO.NET providers are the ones that expose the cancellation ability.

 ### TLDR